-This Candidate Handbook is intended to provide general information about the nomination and election of candidates and does not have the force and effect of law, regulation, or rule.
+This Candidate Handbook is intended to provide general information about the nomination and election of candidates - it does not have the force and effect of law, regulation, or rule.
 It is not the intent of the City of Fresno to render legal advice.
 Accordingly, the guide is not a substitute for legal counsel for the individual, organization or candidate using it.
 In case of any conflict, the law, regulation, or rule will apply.

-The following City of Fresno offices will be part of the March 5, 2024, Statewide Presidential Primary Election:
+The following City of Fresno offices will be part of the March 18, 2025, Special Election